 Remove all the chicken and vegetables from the stock by pouring through a colander or strainer and returning to the saucepan’s heat with the pumpkin peeled and roughly chopped.
 Boil for 1/2 hour or until the pumpkin is well cooked.
 If using chicken, either add the cooked chicken meat to the soup or use it otherwise.

 Cool and mix in a blender and add salt and pepper to taste.

 Freeze if not serving immediately.

-When ready to serve, reheat over a medium heat.
+When ready to serve, reheat over medium heat.

-Serve garnished with fresh parsley or a small blob of cream, dropped in the centre of each bowl and swirled gently with a pointed knife or toothpick.
+Serve garnished with fresh parsley or a small blob of cream, dropped in the center of each bowl, and swirled gently with a pointed knife or toothpick.